International

 International Loran Association

-nd Annual Convention and Technical Symposium 2003,
+Annual Convention and Technical Symposium 2003,

 has significantly fostered the Aims and Purposes of